Battle of Bliska: Aftermath and consequences

 Not long after the battle, the king Charles I Robert appeared in southern Croatia, leading his army, trying to calm down the situation.
 At the assembly held in the Knin fortress on October 8, 1322, the winners of the battle of Bliska were given (or confirmed) the properties and privileges by the king, whereas Mladen II Šubić of Bribir lost his freedom and was taken to Hungary.
 There he spent the next twenty years or so in custody at the Court, until his death between 1341 and 1343.

 The battle of Bliska meant the end of enormous power and influence of the main branch of the princes of Bribir led by Mladen II.
 He tried to maintain the hold over the other Croatian clans, but was unsuccessful.
 He lost a great part of the former estates, land, castles, and towns held by the Šubićs, and their hereditary right to be bans of Croatia as well.
 King Charles chose, namely, John Babonić to be the Ban, whereas Stephen II Kotromanić became the Ban of Bosnia.
 Further consequence was the strengthening of other Croatian noblemen, especially the members of Nelipić family and the princes of Krk (Frankopan).

 However, the brothers of Mladen II (George II, Paul II, Gregory (Grgur) and Mark (Marko)) as well as their sons (Mladen III, George III (future George I Zrinski), Paul III, Božidar and Pribko), abode and kept their old properties for almost the next thirty years.
-It was only when the new Croato-Hungarian king Louis the Great started to reign in the forties of fourteenth century, that he, by exchanging the estates, partially succeeded in displacing the members of Šubić family.
+It was only when the new Croato-Hungarian king Louis the Great started to reign in the 1340s, that he, by exchanging the estates, partially succeeded in displacing the members of Šubić family.